WebAssembly/spec/document/core/exec/runtime.rst

 Intuitively, for each target :math:`\{\tagaddr^?~\instr^\ast\}` of a |CATCHadm|, :math:`\instr^\ast` is the *continuation* to execute when the handler catches a thrown exception with tag |tagaddr|, or for any exception, when a target specifies no tag address.
-In that case, we say that the exception is handled by the exception handler |CATCHadm|.
+In that case, the exception is handled by the exception handler |CATCHadm|.
 If this list of targets is empty, or if the tag address of the thrown exception is not in the handler's mapping and there is no |CATCHALL| clause, then the exception will be rethrown.

 .. todo::